miguel-vila/revolut-usd-to-gbp-equiv/README.md

 Main script for processing Revolut CSV exports with column filtering and sorting.

 ### exchange_rate_client.py
 Standalone client for fetching daily exchange rates to GBP using the Frankfurter API (European Central Bank data).
 Uses only Python standard library (no external dependencies).
+Includes LRU cache to avoid redundant API calls for the same date.

 Can be tested independently:
 ```bash